anniehedgpeth/anniehedgpeth.github.io/_posts/2016-06-09-inspec-basics-6.markdown

 ![](/assets/article_images/2016-06-09-inspec-basics-6/upload.png)

+Just zip it up and upload it.
 You can also upload it from the command line using the `inspec compliance upload` command after you authenticate/log in with the `inspec compliance login` command.

 When you're scanning on Chef Compliance, you can only use profiles that are stored on the Compliance server, not on Github or the Chef Supermarket.
 But I hear rumblings of the ability to store it on Chef Supermarket for use in Chef Compliance in the near future.